 Keep reading to learn more.

-Why is it important to eat before soccer practice?
+Is it good to eat before soccer practice

 - Fuels your muscles both with glycogen (your body’s storage of carbohydrates for energy) and readily available energy depending on when you eat

-- Helps prevent hypoglycemia (low blood sugar) which may cause you to feel sluggish, light headed and not alert
+- Helps prevent low blood sugar which may cause you to feel sluggish, light headed and not alert

 - Keeps you from feeling hungry and settles your potentially “growling” stomach